Corporate Gift Matching: An Easy Way to Raise More

 We know billions of matching gift dollars go unclaimed by eligible nonprofit causes each year.
 But why does this gap exist?

-There are two main obstacles facing matching gift fundraising success:
+Let’s address a few main obstacles facing matching gift fundraising success:

-1. Lack of donor awareness
+1. Lack of Donor Awareness

-2. Lack of supporter employment data
+2. Lack of Supporter Employment Data

-Another key roadblock to matching gift fundraising success is a lack of supporter employment data.
+Another key roadblock is a lack of employment data.
 If you don’t know where your donors work, you can’t identify who’s eligible for matching gifts, leaving valuable contributions on the table.
-Many matching gift programs rely on knowing a donor’s employer to trigger participation, so without this information, you miss the chance to follow up and remind supporters about their company’s matching gift opportunities.
+Matching gift programs rely on knowing a donor’s employer to trigger participation, so without this information, you miss the chance to follow up and remind supporters about the opportunity.

 To overcome this challenge, an employer append can help fill in the gaps in your data.
 By enriching your donor database with employment details, you can target eligible donors with personalized messages, ensuring they’re aware of matching gift programs and can easily take action.

-3. Lack of submission follow-through
+3. Lack of Submission Follow-Through

 So again, the roadblock here concerns a lack of understanding surrounding matching gifts, what they are, and how to partake in these programs.

-Matching Gift Fundraising Strategies
+7 Standout Corporate Gift Matching Fundraising Strategies

 For the best results, you should include an overview of matching gifts, answers to frequently asked questions, and an embedded matching gift search tool.